 The Official Bio

-Shamus Award nominee Jaden Terrell is a member of Mystery Writers of America, Private Eye Writers of America, International Thriller Writers, and Sisters in Crime.
-The former special education teacher is a Magnolia Award recipient for service to the Southeastern Chapter of Mystery Writers of America and is also the Executive Director of the Killer Nashville Thriller, Mystery, and Crime Literature Conference, founded by author and independent filmmaker Clay Stafford and held each year in Nashville, Tennessee.
+Shamus Award nominee Jaden Terrell is the internationally published author of the Jared McKean Mysteries and a contributor to Now Write!
+Mysteries, a collection of exercises for writers of crime fiction published by Tarcher/Penguin for writers of crime fiction.
+Her short stories have been included in Killer Nashville Noir: Coldblooded and Eight Mystery Writers You Should be Reading Now.
+Terrell is a member of Mystery Writers of America, Private Eye Writers of America, International Thriller Writers, and Sisters in Crime.
+The former special education teacher is also a Magnolia Award recipient for service to the Southeastern Chapter of Mystery Writers of America.

 While researching the Jared McKean series, Terrell attended the Citizen Police Academy, FBI Citizen Academy, and the TBI Citizen Academy, took the medical examiner to lunch, and became a certified Equine Sports Massage Therapist (the perfect pastime for a nervous rider with a passion for horses).

-Terrell lives in Nashville, Tennessee and is available to speak at libraries and book clubs in person or by phone, as well as for workshops and seminars.
-For more information, contact firstname.lastname@example.org.
+Terrell is a compassionate developmental editor who also teaches workshops for writers.
+She lives in Nashville, Tennessee and is available to speak at libraries and book clubs in person or by phone.
+For more information, contact [email protected].

 The Informal Bio

 I was born premature and jaundiced in a military hospital in North Carolina, where doctors pumped all the blood out of my tiny body and pumped someone else’s in.
 When I was a little older and immersed in fairy tales, I told myself it was changeling blood, filled with magic and starlight.
 That was where the stories came from.